 Budgeting lies at the foundation of every financial plan.
-It doesn’t matter if you’re living paycheck to paycheck or earning six-figures a year, you need to know where your money is going if you want to have a handle on your finances.
+It doesn’t matter if you’re living paycheck-to-paycheck or earning six figures a year, you need to know where your money is going if you want to have a handle on your finances.
 Unlike what you might believe, budgeting isn’t all about restricting what you spend money on and cutting out all the fun in your life.
-It’s really about understanding how much money you have, where it goes and then planning how to allocate those funds best.
+It’s really about understanding how much money you have and where it goes, and then planning how to allocate those funds best.
 Here’s everything you need to help you create and maintain a budget.

 The main reason to create a budget is to help you keep your finances under control by keeping track of how much money you’re spending and where it goes.
 When you begin to stray from your budget, it’s usually because of spending too much money somewhere.
 But if you have a budget that tells you exactly how much you’re supposed to spend, why is it so easy to overspend?
 There are a number of reasons we overspend, so when you understand what causes overspending, you can help put a stop to it and keep your budget on track.